MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/universal-inventory/what-is-universal-inventory.md

 You can use UI to:

-- Gather data from a variety of sources, including Active Directory, virtualization systems, asset management solutions, or cloud subscriptions
+- Gather data from a variety of sources, including Active Directory, SCCM, virtualization systems, asset management solutions, or cloud subscriptions
 - Verify that your inventory is up-to-date
 - Refine gathered data
 - Export data to providers of value services to help assess and optimize your